frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 NOTE: The default XSLT transformation omits all checkpoints except the first checkpoint and the last checkpoint.
 If this default XSLT transformation is applied, the following holds.
 Only if a rerun produces differences for the first and the last checkpoint, then the test fails.

 **2020:** Given is that I am building an automated test from a report.
 As a Frank developer I want the option to declare some checkpoints **stubbed**, checkpoints that correspond to calls to external systems.
-When the report is rerun, the Frank!Framework should not call the external systems again but it should return the results already stored in the stubbed checkpoints.
+When the report is rerun (story **3010**), the Frank!Framework should not call the external systems again but it should return the results already stored in the stubbed checkpoints.
 This way, only the logic within the Frank configuration captured in the report is tested, not the behavior of the external systems.
 Stubbing allows Frank developers to work with a simpler test environment, because the test does not require access to external systems.

 TODO: At present the old GUI has controls to stub *every* checkpoint, even info points.
 This makes me see that I do not understand the exact meaning of stubbing.

+**2025:** Story **2020**, story **3010** and story **3108** have an interesting consequence.
+Story **3108** implies that there exist different compare methods that match a checkpoit produced by a rerun to a checkpoint in the original report.
+This match is important during rerunning, because the matched checkpoint from the original report determines whether stubbing applies and what value should be used to continue the rerun with.
+The conclusion is that each Ladybug report should have a compare method associated with it.

 **2030:** Given is that I am building an automated test from a report.
 As a Frank developer I want the option to base parameterized tests upon my report.
 This means that I introduce variable references in my report.
 I can create a new report by specifying values for the variables.
 I can do this for multiple possibilities to set the variables, all resulting in a new clone of the report.